By the end of this section, you will be able to do the following:

 Reporting Scientific Work

 Whether scientific research is basic science or applied science, scientists must share their findings in order for other researchers to expand and build upon their discoveries.
-Collaboration with other scientists—when planning, conducting, and analyzing results—are all important for scientific research.
+Collaboration with other scientists—when planning, conducting, and analyzing results—is important for scientific research.
 For this reason, important aspects of a scientist’s work are communicating with peers and disseminating results to peers.
 Scientists can share results by presenting them at a scientific meeting or conference, but this approach can reach only the select few who are present.
 Instead, most scientists present their results in peer-reviewed manuscripts that are published in scientific journals.
 Peer-reviewed manuscripts are scientific papers that a scientist’s colleagues or peers review.
 These colleagues are qualified individuals, often experts in the same research area, who judge whether or not the scientist’s work is suitable for publication.
 The process of peer review helps to ensure that the research in a scientific paper or grant proposal is original, significant, logical, and thorough.
 Grant proposals, which are requests for research funding, are also subject to peer review.
 Scientists publish their work so other scientists can reproduce their experiments under similar or different conditions to expand on the findings.
-The experimental results must be consistent with the findings of other scientists.

 A scientific paper is very different from creative writing.
 Although creativity is required to design experiments, there are fixed guidelines when it comes to presenting scientific results.
 First, scientific writing must be brief, concise, and accurate.
 A scientific paper needs to be succinct but detailed enough to allow peers to reproduce the experiments.